Frequently Asked Questions

 How do I change nameservers on a domain?
 (Point to another hosting provider)

 A domain’s registrant, admin-, and technical contacts can point domains to a host by changing the domain’s nameservers.
+Note that the domain must already be setup on the nameservers.

 Step 1